 How They Work

 For gas-powered tankless water heaters, condensing models are extra efficient, because most of the heat in the exhaust gas is recaptured and used to help heat water.
-Efficiency rates on condensing water heaters range from 90% to 98%, whereas noncondensing models average around 80%.
+Efficiency rates on condensing water heaters range from 90% to 98%, whereas noncondensing models average around an 80% efficiency rate.

 “Had an issue with an uncommon tankless hot water heater.
 The tech arrived on time, diagnosed the issue and located the hard-to-find part quickly.
 After returning with the part the service was completed quickly.
 Price was great and they will be my go-to for any future issues.”